cloudytuts/website/content/en/tutorials/git/git-branch-cheat-sheet.md

 ```

 ### New Branch based on CommitID
 When creating a new branch you can base it off of an existing commit ID.
-To do that you use the following `git` coommand syntax.
+To do that you use the following `git` command syntax.
 ```shell
 git branch <branch-name> <commit-id>
 ```